 Miss Universe Philippines winners & where they are now

 Winning a pageant as big as Miss Universe is only the beginning for a beauty queen.
-Our very own recent Miss Universe winners Catriona Gray and Pia Wurtzbach, for example, went on to spread positivity and forge successful careers in the limelight even after earning their crowns.
+Our very own Miss Universe winners Catriona Gray and Pia Wurtzbach, for example, went on to spread positivity and forge successful careers in the limelight even after earning their crowns.
 But before our recent Miss Universe queens came the OG candidates, whose life stories post-win have also been equally admirable.

 1. Lalaine Bennett – first Filipina finalist